Galerie St. Etienne: America

 After establishing New York's Galerie St. Etienne in 1939, Kallir helped introduce Expressionism to the United States.
-The gallery hosted the first American exhibitions of numerous important Austrian and German modernists in the 1940s and 1950s, including Gustav Klimt, Oskar Kokoschka, Alfred Kubin, Paula Modersohn-Becker, Käthe Kollwitz and Egon Schiele.
+The gallery hosted the first American exhibitions of numerous important Austrian and German modernists in the 1940s and 1950s, including Gustav Klimt, Oskar Kokoschka, Alfred Kubin, Paula Modersohn-Becker, Käthe Kollwitz, Vally Wieselthier and Egon Schiele.
 Through shows, sales, scholarship, and gifts to museums such as the Solomon R. Guggenheim Museum, the Museum of Modern Art, and the Minneapolis Institute of Arts, Kallir and the Galerie St. Etienne established a place in the American eye for Austrian and German expressionism.

 The Galerie St. Etienne began representing the work of American folk artists as Kallir attempted to capture the identity of his newfound homeland.
 In 1940, the Galerie St. Etienne hosted the first one-woman exhibition of the work of Anna Mary Robertson ("Grandma") Moses.

 The Galerie St. Etienne gained the exclusive representation of Grandma Moses, who became one of the most renowned American artists of the immediate postwar era, in large part thanks to a relationship cultivated by Hildegard Bachert, who joined the gallery's staff in 1940 and later became its codirector.

 In 1941, the gallery exhibited Navajo and Hopi weavings, as Kallir aimed to exhibit art reflective of American identity.

 The Galerie St. Etienne maintained a long tradition of outstanding scholarship, beginning with the first catalogue raisonné of Egon Schiele's paintings, Egon Schiele: Persönlichkeit und Werke, published by Otto Kallir in 1930.
 Kallir published an update to this book in 1966, and a catalogue raisonné of the artist's prints, Egon Schiele: The Graphic Work, in 1970.
 In addition, he authored catalogues raisonnés documenting the work of Grandma Moses (1973) and Richard Gerstl (1974).